naitisb/devtom-openrouter/docs/taxonomy.md

 ## Controls & confound handling

-The original taxonomy specified matched control items (reality / memory-factual / answerability) and a ToM−control gap as the real signal.
-The current 12-dimension item banks do **not** carry an `is_control` field or matched control items — the pipeline reports per-dimension accuracy directly, and the two elicitation formats (forced-choice MCQ vs. open-ended free-response) serve as the main shortcut/robustness check (a trend that appears only in MCQ is flagged as format-fragile; see `docs/BRIEF.md` H5). **Open decision for you:** whether to (a) keep format-contrast as the sole shortcut check for v0.1, or (b) re-introduce matched control items in v0.2.
+The 12-dimension item banks do not carry an `is_control` field or matched control items.
+The pipeline reports per-dimension accuracy directly, and the two elicitation formats (forced-choice MCQ vs. open-ended free-response) serve as the main robustness check: a finding that appears only in MCQ is flagged as format-fragile.

-## Code reconciliation TODO (not a docs change)

-`src/schema.py` still encodes the **old** schema — `TIERS = (order0…order3plus)`, `belief_type`,
-`is_control`, and a `source` field for ToMi/BigToM/FANToM loaders (`src/load_*.py`) — none of which the live 12-dimension datasets use.
-That schema module and the loaders are effectively dead relative to the current pipeline.
-Flagged here (and in `docs/PROJECT_PLAN.md` Spike 1.1) so the code either gets updated to the `tom_dimension` schema or moved to the archive; **this file only documents the taxonomy, it doesn't touch code.**